 When you need answers,you know where to go.

-In 1993, the country's 'most trusted man,' Walter Cronkite, said, "America's health care system is neither healthy, caring, nor a system."
+"America's healthcare system is neither healthy, caring, nor a system."

 Michael Johnson, BCPA